WorldBrain/Memex/GETTING-STARTED.md

 **This assumes a basic knowledge of `git`, `npm` and usage of the `command line`.**

 **Please ensure you are running on an environment using [a v10.x release of Node](https://nodejs.org/en/).** As of writing, this is currently Node [v10.17.0](https://nodejs.org/download/release/v10.17.0/).

-Newer versions could result in a failing `yarn install` as they haven't been assessed just yet.
+Newer versions could result in a failing `npm install` as they haven't been assessed just yet.

 ### First steps: